fainashalts/EthBlockExplorer/README.md

 Given the user input, this tool will provide the following about each block queried:

 1) Amount of Ether transferred in total
-2) The addresses that received Ether and the amount received in total
+2) The unique addresses that received Ether and the amount received in total, as well as whether the address is a contract address
-3) The addresses that sent Ether and the amount they sent in total
+3) The unique addresses that sent Ether and the amount they sent in total, as well as whether the address is a contract address
-4) Which of the addresses listed for teh block are contract addresses

 # USAGE

+clone repository in your local

-npm install ethblockexplorer
+npm install

-Oonce installed, create a .env file with your Infura token, in order to use Infura to access the Ethereum blockchain.
-You must have your own token in order to access Infura.
-Sign up here: https://infura.io/
+in command line, enter ./index.js to start interacting with this module

 # Optimization Ideas